pikvm/pikvm/docs/wifi.md

 Alternatively you can connect to the PiKVM via SSH.
 The built-in Web Terminal (available through the browser) should also work.

 !!! note "Setting up Wi-Fi in the boot config (semi-auto)"
-    Check out *Optional setting up Wi-Fi* in the [First Steps](first_steps.md) guide.
-This is mandatory if you're using Zero 2 W board.
+    Check out [this guide](on_boot_config.md) guide.
+It is mandatory if you're using Zero 2 W board.
-    It will work in most other cases, especially if you have physical access to the memory card.
+    It will useful in most other cases, especially if you have physical access to the memory card.

 ??? note "Moving Wi-Fi settings for OS older than 2021.10.19"
     Starting from 2021.10.19, the old way to configure Wi-Fi using `netctl` is deprecated.